Capstone-Team-Fast/fast-frontend/README.md

     - npm -v

 - Go to the fast-frontend/frontend folder.
     - If the directory "node modules" does not exist, enter the command "npm install"
+    - Enter "npm install react-csv --save;" (once this module is installed, you do not have to run this command again)
     - Enter "npm run start" to run the application.